Dogwood Control

 Keith's Pro Tips

-"There are three main ways that Dogwood invasions are treated: prescribed burning, cutting, or herbicide treatments.
-We highly recommend chemical control by utilizing Triclopyr 4.
-Chemical control works best because of relatively low toxicities, lack of persistence in soils, and effectiveness in Dogwood control."
+"There are three main ways to treat dogwood invasions: prescribed burning, cutting, or herbicide treatments.
+We highly recommend chemical control utilizing Triclopyr 4.
+Chemical control works best because of its relatively low toxicities, lack of persistence in soils, and effectiveness in dogwood control."

 Dogwood Control: How To Get Rid of Dogwood

-Dogwood is the common name for a group of about 45 species of small trees and shrubs which grow in the U.S. These plants have been around for generations in the United States and are often grown for their beautiful flowers, bracts, and leaf color during autumn.
-Many Dogwoods grow to heights of up to 15 feet and are able to spread and reproduce through suckers that grow at the base of the tree.
+Dogwood is the common name for a group of about 45 species of small trees and shrubs that grow in the U.S. These plants have been around for generations in the United States and are often grown for their beautiful flowers, bracts, and leaf color during autumn.
+Many dogwoods grow to heights of up to 15 feet and can spread and reproduce through suckers that grow at the base of the tree.

-If you have Dogwood on your property and want it gone, our DIY Dogwood treatment guide below will show you, step-by-step, how to eliminate this invasive tree using our professional-grade control products.
+If you have dogwood on your property and want it gone, our DIY dogwood treatment guide below will show you how to eliminate this invasive tree using our professional-grade control products.

 Identification